What to Know Before You Apply for Your First Credit Card

 Once you’ve finally decided to apply for your first credit card and you’ve picked out what you think is the best one for you (there are lots to choose from), it’s time to fill out the application.
 Applying for your first credit card can be exciting, but a little scary, too.
 Knowing what to expect can ease some of your anxiety.

-Let’s get the worst out of the way up front.
-Without an established credit history, there’s a chance you could get denied, especially if you’re applying for a credit card that’s intended for someone with good or excellent credit.
+Without an established credit history, there’s a chance you could get denied for a secured card, especially if you’re applying for a credit card that’s intended for someone with good or excellent credit.

-Credit card issuers use applications to gather the information needed to process your application.
+Credit card issuers gather a good amount of personal and confidential information to process your card application.
 For instance, most applications request your social security number and other personal information like your date of birth.
-This allows the credit card issuer to confirm your identity and to check your credit with the credit bureaus – who also identify you by social security number.
+This allows the credit card issuer to confirm your identity and to check your credit with the credit bureaus—who also identify you by social security number.

 Use a Physical Address